Clos Rougeard Loire Valley, France.

 In April 2019 I drove through the hillside of Brézé with Arnaud Lambert stopping beside the extremely old Chenin blanc vines of Clos Rougeard, Arnaud owns a plot beside these large 100+ year old vines, and what was notable was that the missing dead vines had now been replanted and those few rows owned by Clos Rougeard appeared absolutely immaculate.
 So yes there has been small change with replacing dead vines and no doubt other small details will be attended to all in the same spirit and care as before by the new owners who certainly do not lack the means to ensure that this iconic estate remains at the every top, not only of Saumur, but also among the greatest estates in the Loire and indeed all of France.

-The leading cuvée of Saumur-Champigny produced here is Le Bourg, which comes from a 1 hectare plot of mostly 75 to 95 year-old Cabernet Franc vines planted on soils comprised of a thin layer of clay over limestone sub-soil.
+The leading cuvée of Saumur-Champigny produced since 1988 here is Le Bourg, which originally came from a 1 hectare plot of mostly 75 to 95 year-old Cabernet Franc vines planted on soils comprised of a thin layer of clay over limestone sub-soil beside the Foucault family house in the centre of Chacé.
 After the frost of 1991 a proportion of the vineyard needed replanting so there are also some younger vines which were replanted then.
 These are the vines that lie directly behind the courtyard and its anonymous gateway in the village of Chacé.
 There is also Les Poyeux, from a more distant 2.9 ha plot of 40-70+ year-old vines on more sandy soils, and finally for the reds there is the domaine Saumur-Champigny which on the wine cartons says Clos but is not labelled as Clos.
 This is produced from a blend of ten other plots of vines totalling about 4.5 ha covering 3 communes of Chacé, Varrains and Dampierre-sur-Loire.
 Vine age here varies from 30 years old to more than 90 years.

 If these wines are not sufficiently esoteric there is also a white Saumur named Brézé, which comes from the village and hill of the same name, made naturally from 100% Chenin Blanc, in miniscule quantities from 1 hectare of 100+ year old vines which was purchased in 1993 on the famed hill of Brézé.
 This wine is simply in a class of its own, a wine of rare dimension.
 Less well known is that there are also some chenin blanc vines in Les Poyeux and it is these vines that have produced the very occassional and very rare Coteaux de Saumur sweet white - most recently in 1989, 1990 + 1995 while the 1921 is recalled by a privileged few to remain amongst the greatest wines they have ever tasted.

 The Clos Rougeard vineyards are planted to a density of 6000 vines per hectare and have been tended without herbicides or fertilisers, with the plough being an important method of weed control.
 Yields have been kept low pruned using the Guyot simple method and kept to a maximum of 6 bunches per vine resulting yields that usually come in at less than 40 hl/ha.
 After harvest by hand, the fruit is de-stemmed and fermented in barrel with the cap submerged by foot or by pumping over.
-The reds undergo malolactic fermentation in barrel, with Le Bourg going into new oak, Les Poyeux in used one-year-old barrels and the red Clos in older wood again.
+The reds undergo malolactic fermentation in barrel, with Le Bourg going into 80% new oak (previously 100% new oak in the hands of the Foucault family), Les Poyeux in used one-year-old barrels (from Montrose, Figeac and other top Bordeaux estates) and the red Clos in older wood again.
 There is no fining and no filtration, minimal use of sulphur, and the wine is bottled after 18-24 months in oak so that after 2 winters of ageing in barrel the wines are very stable.
 The end result is, particularly in Les Poyeux and Le Bourg, a wine that stands apart from the traditional view of Saumur-Champigny as a light red for quaffing in Parisian bistros.
 There is a substance to the Rougeard wines that suggests they deserve more than that, but more importantly there is a textural quality to them, a silkiness to the tannins, that demands attention.

 These are subtle wines, wines that do not assault the palate, but seek to impress on grounds of their elegant composition rather than forceful flavour or aroma.
 They are truly stunning wines.